jrjohansson/qutip-lectures/README.md

 https://qutip.googlecode.com

-To open these notebooks in Jupyter notebook, download the files to a directory on your computer and from that directory run:
+To open these notebooks in Jupyter Notebook or JupyterLab, download the files to a directory on your computer and from that directory run:

-    $ jupyter notebook
+    $ jupyter notebook  # or
     $ jupyter lab

 This will open a new page in your browser with a list of the available notebooks.